Universities and high schools are readying high-tech ways to curb the spread of Covid-19 - Local News 8

 The fear is that these efforts can gradually shift away from their original use cases to other forms of monitoring, such as keeping an eye on employee productivity.
 “Workplace surveillance like this would likely exacerbate existing forms of on-the-job discrimination,” Greer said.

 It’s not just tech giants building these tools now.
 Corporate badge tracking company RightCrowd has developed identification cards for students and teachers that flash if someone is standing within six feet of someone.
-Identity management firm Identigy has created special holders for student ID cards that work alongside beacons — small wireless transmitters that use Bluetooth — to know when someone walks through certain doorways or halls.
+Identity management firm Identigy has created software that pairs with special holders for student ID cards and works alongside beacons — small wireless transmitters that use Bluetooth — to know when someone walks through certain doorways or halls.
 The data could reveal which students were close to someone who later tested positive for the virus.
 Both companies said they’re in talks with colleges to roll out the features.

 “One hundred percent of the schools we’re working with are concerned about preserving the college culture, and we are too,” said Mat Birnbaum, general manager of Identigy.
 “A student would use their ID card just like they’ve done in the past, so it will be a passive experience — not one like Big Brother.”